 DLP – Data Loss Prevention software and procedures can provide data monitoring services at all levels, including data transfer information such as where the data was sent from, where it was sent, the time of the transfer, etc.

 Remote Tracing – This is normally implemented with company-owned hardware but can be extended to BYOD, and can prove valuable in case of device theft.

 Security Awareness Training – Regardless of the safeguards a company deploys, the risk of unwanted data exposure exists as long as humans are involved.
-Employees need to be educated and routinely reminded of a company’s Cybersecurity Requirements and Network Security Best Practices.
+Employees need to be educated and routinely reminded of a company’s Network Security Services Requirements and Network Security Best Practices.

 Issue and Enforce Clear BYOD Use Policies – BYOD security policy must we well-structured and communicated to all persons using BYOD in the workplace.